 Requests for samples will be filled once required documents and/or approvals are provided to the ADRC.
 Samples will be distributed based on availability at the time documentation is complete, and not based on availability at the time of approval.

 Requests for Archived Data: Cognitive Data, Neuroimages, Questionnaire Data

 Applications for archival data must follow the defined application process.
-Data will be coded; thus, it is possible that some specific information may not be available for certain age groups.
-For example, we may not release specific age, ethnicity and city of residence for individuals over the age of 89, as it could be possible in some cases to uncover a participant’s identity with this information.
-For a description of the information that is available, click here.
+The Wisconsin ADRC provides limited data sets and/or de-identified data sets; thus, it is possible that some specific information may not be available for certain age groups.
+For example, we may not release specific age, ethnicity and city of residence for individuals over the age of 89, as this information could uncover a participant’s identity.

 Institutional Review Board Instructions